Biden Looks To Restore, Expand Obama Administration Policies

 Joe Biden is promising to take the country on a very different path from what it has seen over the past four years under President Donald Trump, on issues ranging from the coronavirus and health care to the environment, education and more.

-The Democratic presidential nominee is promising to reverse Trump policy moves on things such as withdrawing the U.S. from the Paris climate agreement and weakening protections against environmental pollution.
+The Democratic president-elect is promising to reverse Trump policy on things such as withdrawing the U.S. from the Paris climate agreement and weakening protections against environmental pollution.

 While Trump wants to kill the Affordable Care Act, Biden is proposing to expand Obamacare by adding a public option to cover more Americans.

-Here’s what we know about what a Biden presidency might look like.
+Here’s what we know about what a Biden presidency will look like.

 ECONOMY, TAXES AND THE DEBT